This post contains affiliate links. Please see our disclosure policy.

 Here are some delicious ways to enjoy sourdough crostini:

-• Use them as the centrepiece of a modern Ploughman’s Lunch – aged cheddar cheese, crispy apple, homemade tomato chutney, dried fruits and nuts … you get the picture!
+• Use them as the centrepiece of a modern Ploughman’s Lunch – aged cheddar cheese, thinly sliced apples, homemade tomato chutney, dried fruits and nuts, crispy vegetables … you get the picture!

 • My guests always love eating sourdough crostini with this cranberry pecan cream cheese ball!

-• Use them instead of crackers when you want to enjoy cheese – you’ll always find sourdough crostini on my charcuterie platters!
+• Use them instead of crackers when you want to enjoy cheese – you’ll always find sourdough crostini on my charcuterie platters, along side some caramelized onion relish!

-• Make mini bruschetta – rub a little garlic on the baguette pieces when you brush on the olive oil and then top the crostini with slices of tomato, basil leaves and drizzle with olive oil!
+• Make mini bruschetta – rub a little garlic on the baguette pieces when you brush on the olive oil and then top the crostini with slices of tomato, fresh basil leaves and drizzle with olive oil!
+You can find my exact sourdough bruschetta recipe here.

 Frequently Asked Questions